Skip to content

 Recycle Your Batteries at Curbside!

-For those living in the unincorporated area of the County or in the cities of Buellton, Goleta, Santa Barbara, and Solvang, you now have a new option for recycling your batteries.
+For those living in the northern and southern regions of the unincorporated areas of the County, or in the cities of Buellton, Goleta, Santa Barbara, and Solvang, you can recycle your batteries from home.
 Simply follow the steps below:

 • Place the batteries in a zip-top plastic bag